israelElad/InstaAutoAIPost/README.md

 ---

 ## Manual Steps Required
-- AWS account setup (S3, Lambda, ECR, EventBridge)
+- AWS account setup (S3, EC2, Secrets Manager)
 - Instagram account setup
-- IAM user creation and permissions
+- IAM user/role creation and permissions
-- Docker installation and ECR authentication
+- Docker installation and authentication
-- Environment variable configuration
+- Secrets Manager configuration
 - Manual upload of images to S3

 ---
 ## FAQ
 - **Q:** Why do I need to use my own Instagram credentials?
   **A:** Instagram does not provide a public API for posting; automation requires your credentials.
 Use a dedicated account for safety.